https://taylorpaisie.github.io/VEME_2024_NGS_Variant_Calling/

 done

-, which was created from the filename during each iteration of the loop$ mkdir scripts
+for loop lesson)=$variable_nameinfile, which was defined in the for statement, and base, which was created from the filename during each iteration of the loop$ mkdir scripts

 $ cd scripts/